 In July, the search advanced with the development of a brochure to be used as recruitment tool and job description.
+To read the recruitment brochure, visit this link.

 The brochure was developed after the City solicited input from residents on what qualities and qualifications they would like to see in Asheville’s next City Manager.
 As part of that public process, the City held four meetings and an online survey to gather this input.